-Another cornerstone of the philosophical foundation of the psychology internship is a belief in the necessity of integrating theory, practice, and research in a supervised experience.
-Interns have the opportunity to expand existing skills and develop new therapeutic intervention skills while providing clinical services to clients.
-Interns are also expected to integrate current research into their supervision of trainees, projects, outreach, and professional and case presentations.
+Integration of scholarly knowledge and practice: Another cornerstone of the philosophical foundation of the psychology internship is a belief in the necessity of integrating theory, practice, and research in a supervised experience.
+Interns have the opportunity to implement research-informed practice through their advocacy project, in which they use research to inform their consultation with a campus partner.
+Interns are also expected to integrate current research into their clinical work, supervision of psychology externs, outreach programming, and all presentations.

 Statement on Service to a Diverse Public